 FightLite added some interesting features into their SCR.
 As a “just in case” scenario and planning for the future, the bolt release/catch is removable.

 This was an interesting accessory that they make.
 It replaces the forward assist button and replaces it with a QD sling cup.
-I am not sure about the use and erognomics of placing a sling here.
-I suppose if you were a left handed shooter it could work well for a single point sling, but as a right handed shooter this does not seem like a good place to mount your sling.
+I am not sure about the use and ergonomics of placing a sling here.
+I suppose if you were a left-handed shooter it could work well for a single point sling, but as a right-handed shooter, this does not seem like a good place to mount your sling.

 Another small issue I had was racking the charging handle while holding the SCR grip.
 My thumb knuckle was in the way of the charging handle and it bit me as a pulled with authority.
 This is simply a learning curve and something I will avoid if I get an SCR.

 The SCR is 50 state legal.
 For Californians it is classified as a featureless rifle so you can still have a removable magazine and not need to register the gun.
 It blends a traditional style rifle with the modularity of an AR-15.
 It works great as a training rifle for those who are more familiar with a traditional bolt gun.
 There is less recoil and you can change calibers relatively easily.
 The lower and bolt retail for $599 and a complete basic rifle is around $1132.